red-634/CalcIsShortForCalculator/README.md

 A simple command-line scientific calculator written in Python.
 It supports basic arithmetic, roots, powers, logarithms, and trigonometric functions (including their inverses).
+Remember- errors are part of the codes character :)

 ## Files